How To Choose A Broker For Your Business

 - Rate: What approximate rate of interest does the broker expect to achieve for you?

-As one of the largest independent brokers, Anglo Scottish has experience working with all sectors, all the types of finance that we have described above, and a wide range of lenders for each type of finance.
+As one of the largest commercial finance brokers, Anglo Scottish has experience working with all sectors, all the types of finance that we have described above, and a wide range of lenders for each type of finance.
 This allows us to search the market place for the most suitable funding solution at the cheapest rate available.
 We charge no fees for our services, as we will earn a commission should you decide to take out a finance agreement.

 We have representatives across the UK, contact us to discuss your requirements and we’ll put you in touch with one of our specialist advisors.